JarettSisk/no-fluff-html-email-template/README.md

 **A note on image embedding:**
 You have a few options when it comes to using images in  your HTML email template.
-The most straightforward option (imo) is to base 64 encode the image, and use that.
+The most straightforward option (imo) is to base 64 encode the image and use the output.

  - https://www.base64-image.de/ (Free base 64 image encoder)